-FUNDRAISER/PLEDGE SUPPORT to buy the new Mission House
+FUNDRAISER/PLEDGE SUPPORT for the new Mission House

 Please join us in this part of our faith walk.
 We now have a wonderful facility for housing our mission teams.
 Please prayerfully consider pledging support for this endeavor, and if that’s you, please fill out this form HouseFundRaiserV8 and send it in.
 Or click on either of the PayPal donate buttons here.
 THANK YOU!